-The participation of environmental associations in the processes under the Building Act is also tied to projects subject to environmental impact assessment, specifically to the decision-making in subsequent proceedings.
+The participation of environmental associations in the processes under the Building Act is also tied to projects subject to environmental impact assessment, specifically to their approvalthe decision-making in subsequent proceedings.
 Alternatively, full participation in permitting processes under the Building Act is tied to property rights and other rights in rem.
-The general public has a right to consultative participation in the subsequent proceedings following the EIA.
+In relation to assessing projects in the EIA process, tThe general public has a right to consultative participation in follow-upthe subsequent proceedings following the EIA.